rednafi/think-async/README.md

 ## Podcasts

 * [John Reese - Asyncio All the Things with Omnilib](https://talkpython.fm/episodes/show/304/asyncio-all-the-things-with-omnilib) -> Making the fundamental toolsets async in Python

+* [David Beazly - Python Concurrency with Curio](https://talkpython.fm/episodes/show/107/python-concurrency-with-curio) -> David Beazly explains the problems with Asyncio and how he built Curio by reasoning from the first principle

+* [Nathaniel Smith - Simplifying Python's Async with Trio](https://talkpython.fm/episodes/show/167/simplifying-pythons-async-with-trio) -> Nathaniel Smith talks about why cancellation and exception handling can be difficult in background tasks, and how Trio attempts to solve that

 ## Banters